 - Recreational, cultural and spiritual activities (sample calendar)

 - Laundry services

 Respite care is provided on a first-come, space-available basis.
 There is no guarantee that a bed may be reserved for a specific timeframe.
 Respite care durations may be between 7 and 30 consecutive days.

 Depending on the individual's care needs, Respite Care fees range from $350 to $450 per night, plus a one-time $100 application fee.

 View photos of our campus or schedule a tour.

 We welcome new applicants for our Respite Care program year-round.

-Respite residents must complete the same application process as Residential Care residents.
-A Level of Care (LOC) evaluation must be performed by an applicant's primary care physician (PCP) prior to admission.
-Once the PCP has completed the Hawaiʻi State LOC evaluation form, the Home's Director of Nursing will perform an admission assessment, which takes into consideration: medical condition(s) and nursing needs; ability to manage daily routines; ambulatory status; activities of daily living (ADLs) — bathing, dressing, grooming, etc.; and behavioral issues.
+Respite residents must complete the same application process as residential care residents.
+A Level of Care (LOC) evaluation must be performed by an applicant's primary care provider (PCP) prior to admission.
+Once the PCP has completed the Hawaiʻi State LOC evaluation form, the Home will perform an admission assessment, which takes into consideration medical condition(s) and nursing needs, ability to manage daily routines, ambulatory status, behavioral health, and activities of daily living (ADLs) such as bathing, dressing, and grooming.